Chapter 11: virtio -- The Paravirtualized Device Model

 VIRTIO_PCI_CAP_PCI_CFG 5 Alternative PCI config-space access window

-struct virtio_pci_cap records which BAR holds the region (bar, 0–5), the byte offset within that BAR (offset), and the region's length (length).
-The notification capability also carries notify_off_multiplier; the doorbell address for queue N is cap.offset + queue_notify_off × notify_off_multiplier.
+struct virtio_pci_cap records which BAR holds the region (bar, 0-5), the byte offset within that BAR (offset), and the region's length (length).
+The notification capability also carries notify_off_multiplier; the doorbell address for queue N is cap.offset + queue_notify_off x notify_off_multiplier.

-struct virtio_pci_common_cfg exposes the feature selectors and data fields, the queue count, the device status register, config_generation, the queue selector and size, queue_enable, and the split 64-bit GPA fields queue_desc_lo/hi, queue_avail_lo/hi, and queue_used_lo/hi — a superset of the MMIO register map, accessed through a memory-mapped struct rather than individual register offsets.
+struct virtio_pci_common_cfg exposes the feature selectors and data fields, the queue count, the device status register, config_generation, the queue selector and size, queue_enable, and the split 64-bit GPA fields queue_desc_lo/hi, queue_avail_lo/hi, and queue_used_lo/hi -- a superset of the MMIO register map, accessed through a memory-mapped struct rather than individual register offsets.

 Enabling PCI mode requires additional guest kernel configuration: CONFIG_PCI, CONFIG_PCI_MMCONFIG, CONFIG_PCI_MSI, CONFIG_PCIEPORTBUS, CONFIG_VIRTIO_PCI, CONFIG_BLK_MQ_PCI, CONFIG_PCI_HOST_COMMON, and CONFIG_PCI_HOST_GENERIC.
 The guest must not pass pci=off on its command line.